 Since trucks are more of a preference-based heavy duty, it depends on what your purpose is.
 If you want a proper off-roader though, then the Dessert Runner is the perfect choice.

-2019 Nissan Frontier Engine
+2019 Nissan Frontier Engine and Performance

 "The Frontier's on-road manners aren't that impressive, but it's fun and playful, especially in the dirt.
 The steering is a little sloppy and the use of the brakes requires some early planning, but the truck's compact size helps make its movements predictable.
 Engine torque and response are better than in rivals."- edmunds

 The Nissan Frontier Crew Cab begins at a sticker price of $24,990 and performs decently with good reaction when you jab the pedal though we do find it a bit unrefined.
 It houses a 2.5-liter DOHC 16-valve 4-cylinder engine that is the engine option offered by the most of the rivals except the Toyota Tacoma which comes with a 2.7L I4 DOHC 16-valve 4-cylinder engine.

 Coming to transmission, the Nissan shifts with a 5-speed manual with smooth cogs.
 But, that's about the best comment we can make about it.
 The Toyota comes with a 6-speed automatic and GMC Chevy offers 6-speed manual.
 The horspower, an aspect that most probably would concern the niche sect of the motoring enthusiast, the Nissan churns 152Hp whereas the Toyota provides similar but a tad more at 159Hp power.

 2.5L DI 4-cylinder engine

 2.7L I4 DOHC

 2.5L I4 DI DOHC engine